FAForever/wiki-pages/FAQ/System-specifications.md

 - (2) The frequency of individual compute cores
 - (3) The amount of cache on the CPU die

 Supreme Commander performs best on a processor with at least four compute cores.
 This allows the operation system to assign each thread to a separate compute core.
 It also leaves some resources for the operation system and other applications.
 Any further growth of the total performance of the processor through (1) does not apply to Supreme Commander.
+As an example: a processor with sixteen compute cores will likely perform similar to a processor with four compute cores.

 ## Specifications